bohrium/chess/README.markdown

 we add (+25)(+1+1+1+1)+(-20)(-1-1-1-1-1) = 0 to black's score.
 Even though white has two more pawns than black, the `pawns` term suggests that the players' pawn structures are roughly equal.

+The `pawn-piece` adjustment penalizes bishops of the same square parity as many of their own side's pawns (-10 per pawn-bishop pair of same color and same square parity; +10 per pawn-bishop pair of same color and different square parity), rewards knights on outposts (+50 per knight protected by friendly pawn on a square weak for the opponent), and rewards rooks on open files (+50 per rook on a file with neither friendly nor enemy pawns).

 We count `material` using Fischer's estimates: p,n,b,r,q = 100,300,325,500,900.
 The `placement` term adjusts these values based on piece location (hence